 Of course, most travelers know Austria for its capital, Vienna, but there are many more cities to explore too.
 Visitors can hop around the country and see everything that Austria has to offer.
 With dozens of beautiful places, these are the top city destinations in Austria.

-Innsbruck is most famous for its past events like when it hosted the Winter Olympics in both 1964 and 1976, but this small city is popular all throughout the year.
+Innsbruck is most famous for its past events, like when it hosted the Winter Olympics in both 1964 and 1976, though this small city is popular all throughout the year.
 With historical areas like old cathedrals, the tomb of the Emperor Maximilian I, the Bell Museum, and the Schloss Ambras.
 Tourists can wander the crowded but colorful streets and enjoy everything that Innsbruck has to offer.

 Wachau is a very historic city, which is located in Southern Austria.
 With local delights such as wine and fruit, tourists often come here to experience Austrian cuisine.
-But the area all around Wachau is impressive and there are over 500 historical monuments scattered throughout the entire valley.
+The area all around Wachau is impressive, and there are over 500 historical monuments scattered throughout the entire valley.

 Zell am See

-Filled with 6 different universities.
-Graz is home to a student population of more than 44,000.
-While the city is historic, is has been preserved and renovated to become one of Europe’s best intact historical towns.
+Filled with 6 different universities, Graz is home to a student population of more than 44,000.
+While the city is historical, it has been preserved and renovated to become one of Europe’s best intact historical towns.
 There are a lot of museums that focus on the local crafts like art or armory, as well as plenty of options to explore local and international cuisine.

-Salzburg is a famous city to visit because it was the birthplace of Mozart.
-But beyond the musical icon, this city is also well-known for being a true beauty.
-A medieval fortress sits on top of Salzburg and the historic town is built beneath.
-Mozart’s birthplace has been reconstructed and the town is famous for having been in some of the sets of The Sound of Music.
+A medieval fortress sits on top of Salzburg, and the historic town is built beneath.
+Mozart’s birthplace has been reconstructed, and the town is famous for having been in some of the sets of The Sound of Music.